How to Get More Involved

 Getting Involved in the Section

-- Ask to serve on the Section’s various committees or subcommittees.
+- Ask to serve on the Section’s committees or subcommittees.
 If you are interested in working on a particular committee or subcommittee, contact the Chair of the committee or subcommittee via the contact information provided in the Committee/Subcommittee portion of the Section’s website.
-Additionally, on an annual basis the Section sends out self-nomination forms requesting that Section members advise the Section leadership of what committees in which they have an interest in serving.
+Additionally, on an annual basis, the Section sends out self-nomination forms requesting that Section members advise the Section leadership of what committees in which they have an interest in serving.
 The nomination committee makes every effort to appoint individuals to committees where they have expressed interest in participation.

 - Write articles for The Checkoff or The Florida Bar Journal.
 Writing articles for the Section’s publications is beneficial to our membership as it enables our members to keep abreast of legal developments.
 These publications also provide members a forum to demonstrate their abilities.
 If you are interested in writing an article for publication, contact one of the Co-Chairs of the Section’s Publication Subcommittee, Robert Eschenfelder or Carlo Marichal, to see if anyone else is working on a particular topic as well as to reserve your topic.

-- Volunteer to speak at one of the Section’s CLE offerings.
+- Volunteer to speak at one of the Section’s CLE programs.
 The Section strives to recruit quality presenters from our membership for seminars and other speaking opportunities.
 Thus, if you have an interest in presenting at a seminar, please contact the Section’s Legal Education Director, David Adams, to advise him of your interest.

 The Section’s Nominating Committee attempts to recognize contributors to the Section by electing members to serve on the Executive Council that have demonstrated an interest in the Section by first attending meetings, serving on committees, presenting at seminars and contributing to the Section as described above.